longbow122/Homeroom/TESTING.md

 This was implemented by doing checks on the denary ASCII value of each string.
 If a character that is not a number is within the value of 65-90, or 97-122, or it is not 33, then it is a character that is not part of a valid phone number and as such, should be flagged.
 The checks I have made on each ASCII value check whether the character is a letter, or not a "+" character.
 These are the only characters that make up a part of a valid phone number.

 **P.P.S:** Forgot to account for the space character, which can be used within phone numbers with international country codes.
 All I needed to do was add an extra check for the space character into the phone number check.
+This has since been fixed.

+## Bulk Form Searching

+## Exact Form Searching through Primary Key

+## Form Searching using Search Parameters

+## Form Data Editing

+## Form Deletion

+## Form Data Addition